 Textiles are rarely flat and seldom made of one basic material or component.
 They may be constructed of natural fibers, such as wool, silk, cotton, linen, hemp, or man-made fibers including nylon, polyester, acetate, and plastic.
 Manufacturing techniques also widely vary: woven, knitted, plaited, pieced, or felted.
 The surface may be embellished with thread, glass or metal beads, feathers, buttons, zippers, fringe, rings, or paint.Conservation treatments can include mending, lining, wet or dry cleaning techniques, stabilization, loss compensation, and mounting for display.

-Ms. McLaughlin joined MACC in 2005.
-She was a conservator in private practice and prior Chief Textile Conservator at Biltmore House in Asheville, North Carolina.
+Ms. McLaughlin was the Chief Textile Conservator at Biltmore House in Asheville, North Carolina from 2005 to 2010.
 She has significant training and experience in the conservation of historic and contemporary textiles and the preservation, care and re-housing of three-dimensional objects.
 Ms. McLaughlin received a Masters in Fine Arts and a Bachelor of Fine Arts summa cum laude from Ohio University and received advanced training at the Smithsonian Institution’s Conservation Analytical Laboratory and also at Colonial Williamsburg.
-Ms. McLaughlin is a Professional Associate of the American Institute for Conservation of Historic & Artistic Works, Textile Specialty Group, and a member of the Southeast Regional Conservation Association, the American Quilt Study Group, and the Textile Society of America.
+She is a Professional Associate of the American Institute for Conservation, Textile Specialty Group, and a member of the Southeast Regional Conservation Association, the American Quilt Study Group, and the Textile Society of America.